Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Introduction

-To estimate minimum wage pass-through elasticities, I use a dynamic difference-in-differences framework and exploit geographic variation in minimum wage exposure for all 1,192 wholesale and retail establishments over six minimum wage hikes between 2018 and 2021.
-I use scanner-level data on \$6 billion of wholesale and retail transactions to estimate pass-through to both wholesale and retail prices.
-Unlike previous studies that use retail scanner data, I also observe prices and quantities for the universe of retailers’ wholesale purchases, which enables me to quantify retailers' exposure to pass-through to wholesale prices.
-When ignoring wholesale cost effects, I find that a 10\% increase in the minimum wage translates into a 0.7\% increase in retail prices, consistent with existing literature (see e.g. \cite{leung2021}).
-Yet, I also find that a 10\% increase in the minimum wage corresponds to a 1.79\% increase in wholesale prices.
-Crucially, once pass-through to wholesale prices is considered, the pass-through elasticity to retail prices more than doubles to 1.92\%.
+To estimate minimum wage pass-through elasticities, I construct establishment-level price indexes using monthly scanner-level data on \$6 billion of wholesale and retail transactions.
+I apply a difference-in-differences approach with continuous treatment that exploits geographic variation in minimum wage exposure for 1,192 wholesale and retail cannabis establishments over a set of predetermined minimum wage hikes between 2018 and 2021.
+Using separate producer and retailer panels, I first estimate direct pass-through elasticities for wholesale and retail prices under the assumption that the minimum wage only induces a labor cost shock.
+I find that a 10\% increase in the minimum wage translates into a 0.77\% increase in retail prices, consistent with existing literature (see e.g. \cite{leung2021}).
+Importantly, I also find that a 10\% increase in the minimum wage corresponds to a 1.66\% increase in wholesale prices, which confirms that retailers face a wholesale cost shock in addition to a labor cost shock.

+I then investigate the relative importance of the labor and wholesale cost shocks to retail price pass-through.
+I am aided by unusually rich data on prices and quantities for the universe of retailers’ wholesale purchases.
+This allows me to construct a shift-share instrument quantifying each retailer's exposure to the wholesale cost shock, which I use to separately identify direct and indirect pass-through to retail prices.
+Crucially, once the wholesale cost shock is accounted for, pass-through to retail prices more than doubles from 0.77\% to 2.04\% (from a 10\% hike).
 This increase reflects a dominance of indirect over direct pass-through, with elasticities that are proportional to retailers' wholesale and labor cost shares.
-I also investigate the role of markup adjustment in pass-through to retail prices.
-In particular, I show that retailers do not adjust markups to the increase in wholesale prices, and that changes in retail markups entirely reflect direct pass-through.
-This indicates a full pass-through of the wholesale cost shock to retail prices.
 The finding that, at least in the cannabis industry, the majority of retail pass-through stems from changes in retailers’ wholesale costs (i.e. indirect pass-through) rather than labor costs (i.e. direct pass-through) underscores the importance of examining the entire supply chain when investigating the effects of minimum wage hikes on retail prices.

+Next, I study the role of markup adjustment in pass-through to retail prices.
+In particular, I show that retailers do not adjust markups to the increase in wholesale prices, indicating a full pass-through of the wholesale cost shock to retail prices.